 Sarah’s extensive regulatory work and investigations experience includes acting in a number of major enquiries such as investigations by the UK Financial Conduct Authority and the U.S. Securities and Exchange Commission, as well as multiple contentious internal investigations, most recently in the pharmaceutical and auto-motive sectors.

-Sarah is also involved in a wide range of pro bono work, including most recently conducting the advocacy during a full day hearing before the Employment Tribunal representing a black, female Lance Corporal in the British Army in a claim against the Ministry of Defence for bullying, harassment and discrimination, and also various County Court hearings regarding the non-payment of debts.
+Sarah is also involved in a wide range of pro bono work, including representing women in prison with a view to re-establishing critical access and relationships with their children through Sidley’s partnership with charity Not Beyond Redemption.
+Sarah also recently conducted the advocacy during a full day hearing before the Employment Tribunal representing a black, female Lance Corporal in the British Army in a claim against the Ministry of Defence for bullying, harassment and discrimination, and also various County Court hearings regarding the non-payment of debts.
 Sarah has also succeeded in multiple challenges to Personal Independence Payment decisions before the Disability Benefits Tribunals in London.